Arriving at Aberdeen Airport

 Can’t find your baggage?

-We sincerely hope that your baggage arrives without any issues but sometimes passengers’ property does go astray.
+Your airline takes great pride in carrying your bags safely and speedily to your final destination and we sincerely hope that your baggage arrives without any issues but sometimes passengers’ property does go astray.

 Head towards passport control, which will be clearly signposted on your arrival.